Luis Ingolotti: Style of play

 Up until the age of seven or eight, Ingolotti played as a forward.
-One day, with a goalkeeper missing for a match, Ingolotti was selected to go in goal by virtue of being the tallest player - he would remain in that position.
+One day, with a goalkeeper missing for a match, he was selected to go in goal by virtue of being the tallest player - he would remain in that position.

 Personal life

 On 2 January 2021, it was confirmed that Ingolotti had tested asymptomatically positive for COVID-19; amid the global pandemic.